-Arthur Schwartz, the composer of such enduring standards as “You and the Night and the Music”, “I Guess I’ll Have to Change My Plan”, “That’s Entertainment” and “What a Wonderful World”, was born in Brooklyn, New York on November 25, 1900.
+Arthur Schwartz, the composer of such enduring standards as You and the Night and the Music, I Guess Ill Have to Change My Plan and Thats Entertainment, was born in Brooklyn, New York on November 25, 1900.

 As a child, he taught himself the harmonica and piano and by the age of 14, was accompanying silent films at the Brooklyn Cortelyou Theater.
 His father, an attorney, urged him to study law, and after receiving a BA from New York University, a Masters from Columbia Universities, he was admitted to the Bar in 1924.
-While studying law, he supported himself by teaching English in the New York school system, all the while writing popular songs and in 1923 "Baltimore, MD, You're the Only Doctor for Me", was Schwartz’ first published song.
+While studying law, he supported himself by teaching English in the New York school system, all the while writing popular songs and in 1923 "Baltimore, MD, You're the Only Doctor for Me" was Schwartz first published song.

 Acquaintances like Lorenz Hart and George Gershwin encouraged him to continue composing and in 1928, he met Howard Dietz, the lyricist with whom he produced his most successful material.
-Schwartz was introduced to Dietz’ lyrics while attending the Broadway show Merry Go Round and so taken with the lyricists wit and verse, Schwartz begged Dietz to write to his melody.
+Schwartz was introduced to Dietz lyrics while attending the Broadway show Merry Go Round and so taken with the lyricists wit and verse, Schwartz begged Dietz to write to his melody.